 Reason #1: It made me laugh out loud in spite of its seriousness

-The author skillfully captures the banality of some of the things we strive for – status, career, recognition, and fame – showing us that what we really crave is love and connection.
+The author skilfully captures the banality of some of the things we strive for – status, career, recognition, and fame – showing us that what we really crave is love and connection.
 Considering the seriousness of something like depression, the way this book is written is indeed a major achievement.
 Rhik, as we learn, has had plenty of time to hone in his craft at actor’s school and later at the Guardian.
 Oh yes, I’ve read this masterful sarcasm and heartfelt genuineness before in one or two articles he penned before.

 I admire the way he handles pain, incredibly adverse experiences and major existential angst in a funny, slightly detached, deeply perceptive, incredibly wise, and often self-deprecating manner.
 It is easily relatable making it harder not to like him.
 The book is also incredibly hopeful!
 And while the author writes about his childhood, the early 20s and 30s, I think people of all ages will be able to relate to his experience and find it empowering.
 I did.
 The temping job section had me in stitches.

-Reason #2: Life-affirming nature of this book.
+Reason #2: Life-affirming nature of this book

 This book is an inspiring reminder to give oneself permission to be real, speak the truth, taste life 100%, experiment and say Yes! to life experiences more often.